Please select a question from the list below to go to the answer. For more FAQs, go to Frequently Asked Questions About Biotechnology

 Do seed companies restrict academic research on commercial seed products?

-DuPont business Pioneer Hi-Bred encourages agronomic and comparative yield testing to ensure Pioneer is delivering the outstanding value growers expect from Pioneer® brand products.
+DuPont Pioneer encourages agronomic and comparative yield testing to ensure it is delivering the outstanding value growers expect from Pioneer® brand products.
 Pioneer allows growers, academicians and competitors to purchase commercial seed products for comparative sample plot tests without any additional agreement beyond the regular bag tag and invoice.
 Further, Pioneer has a standing multi-year agreement with most major agricultural universities which allows the expedient transfer of commercial seed products for agronomic testing.
 These blanket agreements allow agronomic testing – and unrestricted publishing of results – on traits observable in the field, such as yield.

 Pioneer also participated in the development of a set of guiding principles on “Research with Commercially Available Seed Products” through the American Seed Trade Association (ASTA) and the Biotechnology Industry Organization (BIO.)
 These principles are consistent with Pioneer’s historical process of working with the public sector research community and support academic’s ability to independently conduct research studies on commercially available seed products in laboratory, greenhouse, and field settings for the purpose of understanding the technology, education, extension and the safe and effective use of these products.